Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Main Results

-Moreover, suppose job seekers face low time-weighted average of reservation utility.
+Referring to the labor market context in \Cref{sec. applications}, suppose job seekers face a low time-weighted average of reservation utility.
 Under normal circumstances, this would push them to accept job offers quickly with lower threshold functions.
 However, if hiring firms experience high time-weighted average of reservation utility from leaving positions temporarily unfilled, then these firms may raise their hiring thresholds and delay matches.
-As a result, no hiring occurs, not because job seekers aren’t willing, but because firms find waiting more profitable, and vice versa.
+As a result, no hiring occurs.
 Thus, equilibrium with no matching can arise from a mismatch in incentives, where one side’s willingness is offset by the other’s disinterest.

-For example, during an economic recession, reduced economic activity lowers the expected productivity of employees, thus decreasing the immediate value of hiring.
-However, if firms anticipate future economic recovery, the terminal value $h_\bB$ (representing the average value from hiring in the next period) may be relatively high compared to the current matching value.
-As a result, firms raise their hiring standards in the current period, reducing matches.
-Conversely, during an economic boom, the present value of hiring is high, incentivizing firms to hire quickly, which increases matching rates.

 If the assumptions of \Cref{prop.kk>1} hold, then the integral terms in the HJB equations \eqref{HJBx}–\eqref{HJBy} vanish.
-In this case, on $\mathbb{R}_{\ge 0} \times [0,T]$, we have
+In this case, on $\mathbb{R}_{\ge 0} \times [0,T]$, we have $ V_\bI^* (x,t) = e^{-\rho(T-t)}h_\bI (x) + \int^T_t e^{-\rho(s-t)} r_\bI( x,s)ds.$